GeorgeGabs/My-Cloud-Security-Journey/phase-1/01-linux-commands-mastery.md

 ```bash
 pwd
 ```
 ### Real Example Output### Why You Need It
 Before doing ANYTHING with files, you must know where you are.
 Prevents accidental deletion or modification of wrong files.

 ### When To Use It
-- First thing when you SSH into a server
+> First thing when you SSH into a server
-- After moving between folders (verify location)
+> After moving between folders (verify location)
-- When you're confused about where you are
+> When you're confused about where you are

 ### Security Reason
 Knowing your exact location prevents catastrophic mistakes.
-"Delete this file" is safe in /tmp/ but DANGEROUS in /etc/
+"Delete this file" is safe in /tmp/ but DANGEROUS in /etc

-### My Learning Journey
-**Week 1:** First command learned.
-Simple but critical.
-**Usage:** Used constantly.
-Habit now!
-**Confidence:** 9/10

----

 ## Command #2: ls (List)